Tencent/cherry-markdown/README.md

 ### **Easy to extend**

-When the syntax that Cherry Markdown writer support can not meet your needs, secondary development or function extention can be carried out quickly.
+When the syntax that Cherry Markdown writer support can not meet your needs, secondary development or function extension can be carried out quickly.
 At the same time, Cherry Markdown writer should be implemented by pure JavaScript, and should not rely on framework technology such as angular, vue and react.
 Framework only provide a container environment.

 ## Feature